 If you are adding/updating an existing credentials-report.env that is already applied to an environment, you will need to pull down the original "source" (presumably stored in your Secure Vault/Secrets Manager) in order to update it.
 You can then add arbitrary properties to this report using a special syntax which will be described below.

 Suppose you have a new secure property that you wish to be encrypted and stored in the Config Server (e.g. MY_SECRET_PROPERTY=1234).
-In order to create the appropriate Spring Application context files with the encrypted values, for example:
+In order to create the appropriate Spring Application Context property files with the encrypted values (to load into your config server), for example:

 my: